This page explains what bereavement support Sue Ryder provides and how to access it.

 This service is free to use and the sessions are held over secure video chat, meaning that you can access support from the comfort and safety of your own home.

 To access the service you just need to register, provide us with a few details about your current situation, and book your initial assessment with a trained counsellor.
-After your assessment you will be able to have up to 6 weekly support sessions via video chat.
+After your assessment, if our service is right for you, then you will be able to have up to 6 weekly support sessions via video chat.

 Leaflets about bereavement